 And the conclusion that our rivers are getting worse is not a valid one, as comparison between figures derived from different methods of testing is not possible, as this seasoned and passionate campaigner for clean rivers explains, https://geoffroberts.me/river-quality-what-has-gone-wrong/

-I believe that media confusion, exaggerated stories and misleading headlines, amplified by a small number of vocal campaigners, is not helpful to swimmers.
+I believe that media confusion, exaggerated stories and misleading headlines (such as ‘No River Is Fit to Swim In’), amplified by a small number of vocal campaigners, is not helpful to swimmers.
 Some appear to believe that their priority is to grab attention, even if they are not telling the whole story, and even if there are unforeseen consequences.
 It almost looks as if some are using people’s wish to swim to help their arguments, and they sometimes seem more keen to attack water companies and the environment agency rather than work with them.
-There are some people and entities that want to stop people swimming in the rivers for other reasons, including misunderstandings about safety and not wanting people to access waterways, and losing access to swim could be an unforeseen consequence of the latest hysteria, together with unnecessary fears among novice swimmers.
+There are some people and entities that want to stop people swimming in the rivers for other reasons, including misunderstandings about safety concerns about wildlife and crowding, and not wanting people to access waterways.
+Losing access to swim could be an unforeseen consequence of the latest hysteria, together with unnecessary fears among novice swimmers.